DFong298/algos-plus/Strassens Matrix Multiplication/StrassenMM.md

 Case 2: If $f(n) = \Theta(n^{\log_ba})$, then $T(n) = \Theta(n^{\log_ba}\log n)$.\
 Case 3: If $f(n) = \Omega(n^{\log_ba+\epsilon})$ for some $\epsilon > 0$ and $af(n/b)\leq cf(n)$ then $T(n) = \Theta(f(n))$.

-*If you have never heard of or learned the Master Theorem, it is a nifty tool that to compute the complexity of recursive algorithms.
+*If you have never heard of or learned the Master Theorem, it is a nifty tool to compute the complexity of recursive algorithms.
 Try it with common recursive algorithms such as merge sort to convince yourself the Master Theorem holds.*

 In our case, $a=8$, $b=2$, and $f(n)=\Theta(n^2)$, giving us case 1.
 Thus, this recursive computation of $M=AB$ is tightly bounded by $n^{\log_2 8} = n^3$, and thus is $\Theta(n^3)$, which is not really an improvement to the naive method we started with.